carla-simulator/carla/Docs/core_actors.md

     print(box.extent)           # XYZ half-box extents in meters.
 ```

-The physics of vehicle wheels can be improved by enabling [sweep wheel collision control][enable_sweep].
-The default wheel physics uses single ray casting from the axis to the floor for each wheel but when sweep wheel collision control is enabled, the full volume of the wheel is checked against collisions.
+The physics of vehicle wheels can be improved by enabling the [sweep wheel collision parameter][enable_sweep].
+The default wheel physics uses single ray casting from the axis to the floor for each wheel but when sweep wheel collision is enabled, the full volume of the wheel is checked against collisions.
 It can be enabled as such:

 ```py
     physics_control = vehicle.get_physics_control()